 Is it any good?

 The third entry in the live-action movie series avoids the grim tone of its predecessors, and Val Kilmer makes a heroic Caped Crusader.
 But this third installment in the series is more interested -- unfortunately -- in the ridiculous villains.
 Younger viewers will become restless during the dramatic moments, which are simply prolonged interludes between the numerous action sequences.
-The entire movie, in fact, seems to resemble a video game, thanks to an emphasis on bright colors, grandiose settings, and repetitive fight scenes.
+In fact, the entirety of Batman Forever seems to resemble a video game, thanks to an emphasis on bright colors, grandiose settings, and repetitive fight scenes.

 Though younger kids may not warm to Robin's tired teen-rebel pose, director Joel Schumacher emphasizes O'Donnell's sex appeal for those who are interested.
 Val Kilmer physically suits the role of Bruce Wayne better than his predecessor Michael Keaton, but the superhero is still the same driven yet dreary soul of the first two movies.
 Operating at full throttle, as always, are the movie's villains.
 Tommy Lee Jones transforms the fascinating Two-Face into a mere Joker clone, while Jim Carrey offers his usual hyperkinetic shtick as The Riddler.

 Families can talk about superheroes.
 How does Batman compare to Superman or other famous crime fighters?
 Is Batman always a good guy?
 What's the difference between vigilantism and justice?